Honoring Long Branch Senior Citizens

 —Frank Lloyd Wright

-Senior social gathering in Long Branch dates to the early 1960s with the construction of public housing facilities for the aged (by 1968 the city was operating three large senior housing complexes).
+Social gathering for senors in Long Branch dates to the early 1960s with the construction of public housing facilities for the aged (by 1968 the city was operating three large senior housing complexes).
 In the early 1970s city seniors met at 157 Broadway and Nancy Politan directed the group’s efforts for a decade.
 A “super senior,” she also advocated for the aging on the county and federal level before her death in 1992.
 Senior activity moved to the old North End school on Church Street in 1981 until the city school board evicted the seniors in March 1987.

 Credit the leadership of Mayor Philip Huhn for finally getting city seniors “a permanent home” — opened at 85 Second Avenue in May 1987.
 They’ve been there ever since.
 The city acquired the property in December 1986 for $400,000 and spent $8,000 on renovations, according to the Red Bank Register.
 Previously it held the Isidore Lagowitz Hebrew Institute.
 Opened in March 1960, it was used for youth religious/cultural studies for nearly 25 years.
 It was associated with the Congregation Brothers of Israel, a large synagogue on adjoining property.